Margherita Coppolino, Chair

 Brad has an extensive history of senior executive management in community services including disability services.
 He is currently CEO of Windana, a statewide drug and alcohol recovery service.
 He has worked extensively with the Deaf community in the past and has been active in the arts as a singer/chorister, performer and director in community-based theatre.
 Brad was appointed to the AAV Board in 2012.

 James is Manager of Visitor Services at the Arts Centre Melbourne.
 He has extensive networks in the arts and a proven commitment to improving access for people with a disability.
 James brings significant expertise in arts and disability from an audience perspective and has been a terrific champion of our organisation and its work.
 James has also undertaken training in governance.
 James was appointed to the AAV Board in 2011.

 Mark Glazebrook, Director

 Mark is passionate about identifying and supporting unrealized potential.
-With a background in the community, government and corporate sectors, Mark combines a sensitivity for difference with a commercial acumen to open up new business and employment opportunities for artists with disabilities in the wider marketplace.
-The initiative he is most proud of is the work he led whilst at BP Australia that produced a new unsniffable fuel called Opal to help reduce petrol sniffing amongst remote communities.
-(For further information: https://www.youtube.com/watch?v=9EjcA6tlFmE) Mark is a free spirit these days, pursuing his fascination with inventing (see www.doycompany.com) and advising corporations on their community responsibilities (see www.markglazebrook.com).
+With a background in the community, government and corporate sectors, Mark combines a sensitivity for difference with commercial acumen to open up new business and employment opportunities for artists with disabilities in the wider marketplace.
+The initiative he is most proud of is the work he led whilst at BP Australia that produced a new unsniffable fuel called Opal to help reduce petrol sniffing amongst remote communities (click here for further information).
+Mark is a free spirit these days, pursuing his fascination with inventing (click here to read about Mark’s latest invention) and advising corporations on their community responsibilities (click here to read about Mark’s consulting services).
 Mark was appointed to the AAV Board in 2013.

 Beau Vigushin, Director